 Weather in Canada

-Due to the large size of the landmass, weather in Canada is highly variable depending on the location.
+Due to the large size of its landmass, weather in Canada is highly variable depending on the location.
 The country itself stretches from the Atlantic to the Pacific Ocean and extends across six time zones.

 That said, most expats living in Canada will find themselves residing within a few hundred miles of the United States border and within a more temperate climate, comparatively speaking (with the exception of those living in Calgary and Edmonton).
 Only a small percentage of the population chooses to withstand the harsh conditions associated with life in the northern territories, just south of the Arctic Circle.